 Trekking Chimpanzee/ tracking is one of the most exciting activity done in Uganda after mountain gorillas.
-These two are the most popular among the primates of Africa that tourist wish to see on Safari.
+These two great apes are the most popular among the primates of Africa that tourist wish to see on Safari.
 Chimpanzee tracking in Uganda happens in many forest and national parks including Budongo Central forest reserve, Kyambura gorge in Queen Elizabeth national park, Kalinzu forest reserve and Kibale forest national park.
 If you are planning to travel around Uganda and looking for the best Place where to see Chimpanzee, Kibale forest national park should be your best choice you could ever make.

 Kibale forest national park is a tropical rainforest covering a surface area of 795 square kilometers with about 357 tree species.
 The park is close to Queen Elizabeth National park, Rwenzori mountains and Semuliki National park.
 Its a home to number of wildlife species of which 13 species are primates which include chimpanzees, red colobus monkeys, Grey cheeked mangabey, red tailed monkeys, black and white colobus monkey, Poto, and other animals like Mangoose, bush bucks, leopards, elephants, bush pigs and approximately 351 bird species.
 This makes it to be one of the best birding destinations in Uganda.

 A Female Chimp with Baby in kibale forest